chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 - Learn best practices for successful corporate sponsorship and effective collaboration with the project community
 - Understand when and how to create new open source projects vs when to contribute to existing ones.

-## What does it mean for an organization to contribute to open source? 🤔
+## What does it mean for an organization to be a good open source citizen? 🤔

 In this chapter, we will explore what it means for an organization to contribute to open source and how to build a contribution model that is impactful for both the organization and the open source project.